-Did you know that out of the approximately 5.4 billion Google searches per day, 46% is for local information?
-Local SEO for small businesses is a cornerstone marketing strategy to get more people to discover you.
-Unlike other marketing fads, local SEO has stood the test of time for being a reliable and long-term strategy to get more people to find your business.
+Did you know that out of the approximately 5.4 billion Google searches per day, 46% are for local information?
+Local SEO for small business owners is a cornerstone digital marketing strategy to get more people to discover you.

 In this article, we’ll cover:

 - What is local SEO and how does it work for small businesses

 - Steps to implement local SEO into your small business